 Yes.
 In the event of inclement weather, ferry service may be cancelled.

 Be sure to pack in anything you need to enjoy a fun day at the beach.
 We suggest you bring plenty of water and any food items you may want while on the island.
 We cannot stress water enough as there is no running water on the island, and no concessionaires offering food or drink.
 We also recommend beach chairs, umbrellas, sand and water toys, kites, sunscreen, towels, etc.

 No. There are no food and drink, or other concessionaire options once you arrive to the island.
 Pack in what you need for food and drink (we can’t stress water enough!) and be sure to pack it out with you to keep the island clean.

 No. Camping is not allowed on the island, unless as part of a City parks sponsored and/or permitted program.

-No dogs or other pets are allowed on the ferry or out on the island.
+No pets are allowed on the ferry or out on the island.
 Jetty Island is a nature preserve providing key habitat for various bird species and other wildlife that could be spooked by our four-legged friends.
 Service animals are allowed.